by Kathleen Sheard

 THE PASSION + THE PERSEVERANCE = THE PROCESS

-Without the blessings of many kind and supportive souls who I have had the good fortune of knowing over the years, this project would not be nearing its stage of manifestation.
+Without the blessings of many kind and supportive souls who I have had the good fortune of knowing over the years, this project would not have happened.
 You are my cheering section, prayer partners, sounding boards, hands and hearts.
 I thank you.
 I profoundly thank you.
 There are so many, but I offer special and heartfelt gratitude to my team of artists and dear friends who continue to help fulfill this dream of large cast glass wildlife.
 Listed, but not limited to – Pat Arnold and Dennis McCloud, Heather Carter, Curt and Stacie Chandler, Michelle Kurtis Cole, Cathy Coverley, Sam Demas, Heidi Elliot, Dick and Judy Estler, Cynthie Fisher, Sandy Gadd, Melonie Housman, Cindy Martin, Katie Patten, Mike Phillips, Diana Tracy, Bill Wargo, Carol and Paul Webb, Vanessa Wheeler and Claudia Whitten.
-Amy Schwartz and Harry Seaman from The Studio of the Corning Museum of Glass – for their help in setting this up and their continued help as we set up through this next year into May 2016 and the culmination of this special to my heart educational art work.
+Amy Schwartz and Harry Seaman from The Studio of the Corning Museum of Glass – for their help in setting up our time at the studio and while we were there.

 If you are interested in sponsoring this art education project or making a donation please contact Kathleen via this website. for the details in making a payment.
 The sea turtles and the project team thank you!